-This is probably my 3rd time showing you all how to build a wedding cake in my 5+ year career on youtube!
+This is probably my 3rd time showing you all how to build a wedding cake in my 8+ year on youtube!

 Practice makes perfect don’t you know!

 I am happy to do it, since each time I do I feel that I am providing more valuable information based on the questions I get regularly on this topic.

 You may want to check out the original Gretchen’s Bakery How to Make a 3- Tiered Cake post & video as well as this one, since too much information is never a bad thing!
 Especially when you are approaching the task of building a wedding cake for the first time!

 I also have some information on a separate blog post for How to Cover Cakes in Fondant since that is a whole other topic that I did not address here, however many people are using fondant for tiered cakes so that post is a wealth of information as well!

 For today we are going to make a simple yet elegant and classically decorated wedding cake just to cover the basics of building the cake so it is sturdy and will hold up for hours during your reception event!

 Once you have a sturdy base foundation~ you are free to decorate to your wildest imagination if you think my design here is too conservative for you!

 All the rules are the same no matter what cake recipe you use and whether you decorate with fondant or buttercream!